D-DePablos/Hack-Oxford/README.md

 - Give funny advice so person is not sad (Funny mode?)

-- Create graphs of whole distributions
+- Create graphs of whole distribution and being able to look at them (fetch ...)

 - Put name of book on Amazon